 Federal revenues consist of revenues from the federal government in the form of operating grants or entitlements.
 An operating grant is a contribution to be used for a specific purpose, activity or facility.
 A grant may be received either directly from the federal government or indirectly as a pass through from another government, such as the state.
 Entitlement is the amount of payment to which the District is entitled pursuant to an allocation formula contained in applicable statutes.
-The majority of the federal revenues received by the District are apportioned to the general fund.
-The District maintains a separate child nutrition fund and the federal revenues received for the child nutrition programs are apportioned there.
+The federal revenues received by the District, including those for the child nutrition programs, are apportioned to the general fund.